hdkkilavuz/MF_CNN/README.md

 <img width="361" alt="image" src="https://github.com/hdtemurtas/MF_CNN/assets/114245127/9899e634-ffe5-496e-b782-a4fc0dfcdcbd">

-Data is used from "https://github.com/fsahli/AtrialMFclass" which is basically 3 coordinates of a heart.
+Data is used from "https://github.com/fsahli/AtrialMFclass".

-The geometry and the results of the 1800 high-fidelity simulations are in the data folder in .npz files.
+It is in .obj file format that represents the 3D geometry of a heart and then it is transformed into .npz files.

 ## References
 *L. Gander, S. Pezzuto, A. Gharaviri, R. Krause, P. Perdikaris, F. Sahli.
 Fast characterization of inducible regions of atrial fibrillation models with multi-fidelity Gaussian process classification.
 Frontiers in Physiology (2022): doi:10.3389/fphys.2022.757159